MIDA

 USER GUIDE

-To access MIDA tool open this link http://pros.unicam.it:8080/Mida/modeler.html.
+To access the MIDA tool open this link https://pros.unicam.it:8080/Mida/modeler.html.
 The interface provides an example model for showing the MIDA capabilities.

 Modelling with MIDA

-To define multiple instance activities modellers have to click on the element for opening its palette, then click on the wrench and click on a multiple instance marker.
-Then, opening the Property Panel the designer can fill the loop cardinality filed with an integer value.
+To define multiple instance activities modelers have to click on the element for opening its palette, then click on the wrench and click on a multiple instance marker.
+Then, by opening the Property Panel the designer can fill the loop cardinality filed with an integer value.

-To define data and express conditions modellers can define variables, assign values and compare them using JavaScript-like syntax.
-The user can use several data types such as int, real, bool and also complex structure such as arrays and objects.
+To define data and express conditions modelers can define variables, assign values and compare them using JavaScript-like syntax.
+The user can use several data types such as int, real, bool and also complex structures such as arrays and objects.

 Define: x